speedyjeff/gemsofwar/gemsofwar.engine.ai/readme.md

 The process was to take the average red,green,blue colors and use that to determine the overall color.
 It turned out with the 3d shading used on the gems that the average color is about the same for all the gems (a lovely mauve).

  - Most common color
-The most common color was more promissing, but for the darker gems they were about the same (largely black).
+The most common color was more promising, but for the darker gems they were about the same (largely black).

- - Variations on filtering (out black, out white) Through most of these normalizations I tried to filter out a set of colors - high intensity, low intensity, black, etc.  These were very helpful, but did not really change either the most common color or average.
+ - Variations on filtering (out black, out white) Through most of these normalizations I tried to filter out a set of colors - high intensity, low intensity, black, etc.  These were very helpful but did not really change either the most common color or average.

  - Rounding the colors to the closest 10's
 I sampled images from various cameras and found that saturation and brightness varied a lot, so I tried attempts to smooth out the color intensity by rounding.
 This did not yield a promising result.